MoveOnOrg/email2hash/README.md

 Enter the same key again to confirm:
 ```

-As in the above example, it will still ask you for the secret key because that's required and cannot be inferred from the script.
+As in the above example, it will still ask you for the secret key because that's required and cannot be inferred from the script arguments.

 Note: When running in `--silent`, the script will override any existing output file without confirming.